axonivy-market/process-analyser/process-analyser-product/README.md

 ![engine deploy](images/engine-deployment.png)

-4. Make sure, the analyzing user owns the `ProcessAnalyst` role.

-5. Launch the **Process Analyser** process.
+4. Launch the Process Analyzer and follow the Demo tab to view the results.

 ![analyze process](images/analyze-process.png)

-6. (Optional) Update the process display name to avoid the process start technical name (e.g. FlightPlanningDemo/recommendDestination.ivp) being shown in the selection options.
+5. (Optional) Update the process display name to avoid the process start technical name (e.g. FlightPlanningDemo/recommendDestination.ivp) being shown in the selection options.
 Multilanguage support for process names is also available.

 ![multilanguage process name support](images/multilanguage-process-name.png)

 ```
 @variables.yaml@
 ```
 ### Portal Custom Widget Integration

 The Process Analyzer can be seamlessly integrated into Axon Ivy Portal as a custom dashboard widget, providing embedded analytics capabilities within your Portal Dashboard.